kant/UncertintyAttention_DropMax/README.md

 # Uncetainty-Aware Attention for Reliable Interpretation and Prediction
 + Jay Heo(KAIST, Co-author), Hae Beom Lee (KAIST, Co-author), Saehoon Kim (AITRICS), Juho Lee (Univ.
 Oxford), Kwang Joon Kim(Yonsei University College of Medicine), Eunho Yang (KAIST), and Sung Ju Hwang (KAIST)

 <b> Update (November 4, 2018)</b> TensorFlow implementation of [Uncetainty-Aware Attention for Reliable Interpretation and Prediction](https://arxiv.org/pdf/1805.09653.pdf) which introduces uncertainty-aware attention mechanism for time-series data (in Healthcare).
-We model the attention weights as Gaussian distribution with input dependent noise that the model generates attention with small variance when it is confident about the contribution of the gived features and allocates noisy attentions with large variance to uncertainty features for each input.
+We model the attention weights as Gaussian distribution with input dependent noise that the model generates attention with small variance when it is confident about the contribution of the given features and allocates noisy attentions with large variance to uncertainty features for each input.

 ## Abstract
 <p align="center">